 As you can see from this chart, North America has pretty much maxed out the number of internet users for its population.
 And, Europe will do so soon.
 But, look at the huge potential for growth in Asia and Africa.
 Internet use there could easily double or triple before they reach their growth limit.

 Asia already has the most internet users, but these represent just a 25% market penetration rate.
 Clearly, the prospects there are staggering.
 This chart also shows the incredible opportunity for US companies to market internationally via the web.

 Globalization is the process of optimizing your site for international visitors.
 It is typically done using a phased approach.
-This is a MASSIVE topic which is addressed in our webinars 10A, 10B and 10C.
+This MASSIVE topic which is addressed in our three webinars on the subject.
 It can be discussed for days…weeks even!
 So, we only provide a high-level overview, plus some actionable information to improve your online presence for export marketing.

 Enhancements – To start, you can do many simple enhancements that will have a huge impact on the way international visitors perceive your company, and your capabilities to do business overseas.
 These simple enhancements are very inexpensive — things you can easily do today, but will have an enormous impact.

 Internationalization – When a company decides to put a little more time and investment into their globalization efforts, they typically move to website internationalization – a process that focuses more specifically on developing a website that is culturally neutral, and functional in any part of the world.